vknowable/stack-orchestrator/app/data/stacks/public-namada/digitalocean_quickstart.md

 Use this command: `ssh root@[ip address]`

-Then enter 'yes' and input your password when asked.
+Then enter 'yes' and input the droplet password when asked.
+(FYI, in production you would use SSH keys and user accounts, not root)

 ## 2. Install Stack Orchestrator and requirements.
 On Digital Ocean, you might see some purple pop-up dialogs whenever you update your packages (including in this script); you can just press enter to select the default options.